RafaelGSS/node/doc/contributing/ai-guidelines.md

 acknowledged honestly (e.g., via an `Assisted-by:` tag in the commit metadata) so that reviewers have appropriate context.

-Pull requests that consist of AI-generated code the contributor has not personally understood, tested, and verified waste collaborator time and will be subject to closure without additional review.
+Pull requests that contain AI-generated code the contributor has not personally understood, tested, and verified waste collaborator time and will be subject to closure without additional review.
 Contributors who repeatedly submit such changes, show no understanding of the project or